LokadithyaM/How_did-_i_learn_angular-/README.md

 My initial design will use a map structure with unique identifiers for each helper, accompanied by corresponding models for clean data management.
 Since the project requirements do not emphasize real-time data synchronization or caching, I will keep the backend simple and straightforward without implementing complex caching or real-time features at this stage.

 The plan is to start with a simple, robust structure that satisfies the core requirements and then consider optimizations if time permits.
 This approach balances clarity and maintainability, ensuring a strong foundation before advancing further.

+# DAY 5
+getting started with it just installed all the dependencies pushing them in sec